The digital age has made running a business easier than ever. One excellent way to streamline your daily operations is through e-signatures.

 What Is a Wet Signature?

 A wet signature is when you sign any document with a pen or other writing instrument.
-It is a handwritten signature and serves as a legally accepted mark of an individual’s agreement with an official document or contract.
+It is a handwritten signature and is a legally accepted mark of an individual’s agreement with an official document or contract.
 Many organizations require wet signatures.

 Also referred to as a “wet ink signature,” this signature indicates that the person used a physical writing tool to sign a paper document.
 This distinction differentiates it from signatures created by an electronic tool like a stylus.